 Because pricing is individualized doesn’t mean you must know everything about a customer before you can give them the price.
 For example, if fickle minded shoppers repeatedly return to their shopping carts without completing the purchase, offer a 10% coupon to seal the deal.
 It’s another form of personalization that moves the price closer to the optimum point where the buyer pulls the trigger.

 You may have to test different pricing strategies for your business to see what works best.
-BigCommerce has the tools and analytics to test and segment all of your buyers.
+BigCommerce developers can show you how to test and segment all of your buyers.
 You can set up behavioral and on-site targeting, which are the foundation of any personalization pricing effort.

 One risk of too much price fluctuations is that customers feel that retailers are taking unfair advantage of them by knowing too much about them.
 Approach any new pricing strategy slowly through testing.

-The endless struggle of pricing is a battle between buyer and seller that has been waged since the beginning of trade.
+It’s the ongoing struggle of pricing between buyer and seller happening since the beginning of trade.
 Merchants want the highest price, and the buyers want to spend as little as possible.
 Personalized pricing is the closest you can get to a happy medium.